Correctional Officer

 Best Rated

-Asked by YAY almost 3 years ago
+Asked by Anonymous about 3 years ago

 I am writing a book and need some help.
 If two inmates start fighting in thier cell, what is the right procedure taken by the guards? how do other cell mates, from the same cell or others, react?